 There are a few different avenues you can take:

 Once a referral has been received, we will reach out to you via phone and/or email to schedule your appointment.
 We aim to respond within two business days.
-Typically, we are able to see new patients within two weeks of receiving a referral.
+Typically, we are able to see new fertility patients within four weeks of receiving a referral.
 If you believe you were referred, please feel free to email us about the status of your referral.
 It’s helpful if you include the details of the referring physician.

 Here are some ways to prepare for the initial consult with your physician: